 April 24th Sunday.
 Another cuckoo this morning.
 Muriel to tea.

-in praise of rosemary sutcliff
+the guardian newspaper in praise of rosemary sutcliff

 Rosemary Sutcliff's 1954 children's classic The Eagle of the Ninth (still in print more than 50 years on) is the first of a series of novels in which Sutcliff, who died in 1992, explored the cultural borderlands between the Roman and the British worlds – "a place where two worlds met without mingling" as she describes the British town to which Marcus, the novel's central character, is posted.